 - High-resolution Cesium Magnetometer Surveys to Locate Agricultural Drain Tiles

 - ORE00118 Investigation of Non-Darcian Transport Mechanisms Affecting Movement of Chemicals from Agricultural Operations

-- CSS 599.
+- SOIL 599.
 Critical Review of Soil Processes (Soil Processes Journal Club)

 |Ph.D.||1999||Hydrogeology||University of Nevada, Reno|